uber-archive/idl/README.md

 and their IDL files.

-If I want to download one of these files I can `thrift-get add {service}` and it will fetch the IDL file into `./thrift/{service}.thrift`.
+If I want to download one of these files I can `thrift-get fetch {service}` and it will fetch the IDL file into `./thrift/{service}.thrift`.

-Once you add your first service we also write the `./thrift/thrift.json` meta file that contains the version of the file as well as the time it was last changed.
+Once you fetch your first service we also write the `./thrift/meta.json` meta file that contains the version of the file as well as the time it was last changed.

-All thrift files are under one version; If you want to update to the latest version just run `thrift-get update` and it will update all thrift files to the latest version as well as updating the `./thrift/thrift.json`.
+All thrift files are under one version; If you want to update to the latest version just run `thrift-get update` and it will update all thrift files to the latest version as well as updating the `./thrift/meta.json`.

 Since the thrift definitions define the interfaces of the services in production, there is only one version for all files.
 When you